 Yanda Chen

-I am a third-year PhD student in Computer Science at Columbia University working on natural language processing and machine learning.
-I am very fortunate to be co-advised by Prof. Kathy McKeown, Prof. He He, and Prof. Zhou Yu.
-Previously, I received my bachelor's degree in Computer Science at Columbia University in April 21.
+Previously, I did my PhD in Computer Science at Columbia University, where I was very fortunate to be co-advised by Prof. Kathy McKeown, Prof. He He, and Prof. Zhou Yu.
+I received my bachelor's degree in Computer Science at Columbia University in April 2021.

 Email / CV / Semantic Scholar / Twitter / Github